Andrettin/Wyrmsun/readme.txt

 * Multiplayer
 - Fixed a potential desync cause due to floating point operations.

+* Scenarios
+- Fixed crash when picking the option to seek an alliance with the Hersings in the Haimadala's Progeny scenario.

 * Units
 - When randomly moving, people-averse fauna units will no longer enter a tile with an owner if their current tile is in an unowned one.
 In effect, this means that e.g. wyrms will not wander into settled areas if they start off in an unsettled one until their starting area itself is settled.